Types of Barbells – Introduction

 They are made to take weight plates with two-inch holes and are flexible to provide “whip” during explosive lifting.

-The ends or sleeves of Olympic barbells rotate, which takes stress off your hands and wrist during cleans and jerks.
+The ends or sleeves of Olympic barbells rotate, taking stress off your hands and wrists during cleans and jerks.

 Olympic bars are not as heavily knurled as other types of bars.

-Men’s Olympic barbells are 7-feet long, and weigh 20kg/44lbs, whereas women’s Olympic barbells are 6.6-feet long and weigh 15kg or 33lbs.
+The men’s Olympic barbells are 7 feet long and weigh 20kg/44 lbs, whereas the women’s Olympic barbells are 6.6 feet long and weigh 15kg/33 lbs.

 Power bars, AKA powerlifting bars, are similar to Olympic bars and are usually the same size and weight.

-However, they tend to be a little stiffer, have a larger weight capacity, and have deeper knurling for a more secure grip.
+However, they tend to be a little stiffer, have a larger weight capacity, and have more aggressive knurling for a more secure grip.

 Power bars also have knurling in the center of the bar for squats, although some are available without.